Today's Articles

 July 4 that year and were officially mustered into service on August 18 at Fort Duncan, near Eagle Pass, Texas.
 However, in July 1872, most scouts were moved to Fort Clark, near Brackettville.
 John Ward, Adam Paine, Pompey Factor, Isaac Payne, and others were enlisted.
 Their first able commander was a Quaker and Civil War veteran, Lieutenant John L. Bullis; the others were too unreliable to control the unit.
 Having been a commander of black soldiers during the American Civil War, his men trusted Bullis and even asked to perform marriages for the tribe.
 Between May 1872 and 1881, the Seminole scouts fought in several effective engagements with Comanches, Kiowas, Apaches, and Kickapoos, sometimes traveling into Mexico, the Indian Territory, and Kansas.

 The Black Seminole Scouts were disbanded twenty-one years later, in 1914, and most were forced to leave the Fort Clark reservation with their families.
 Just twenty-seven Black Seminoles were allowed to remain at the fort, but only until the group's elders had departed.
 The official report of the disbandment reads as follows: The duration of an enlistment agreement was six months until the 20th century.
 This reflected the scouts' disinterest in long-term commitments and the Army's opinion that the need for scouts would not last long.
 Some scouts served more than once.
 Within the scouting community, certain surnames were well known.
-Of the 152 scouts that served between 1870 and 1914, there were seventeen "Wilson"s, eleven "Payne"s, eight "Julys," seven "Factors," seven "Bowlegs," six "Washington"s, six "Daniels"s, and six "Bruner"s.
+Of the 152 scouts that served between 1870 and 1914, there were seventeen "Wilsons"s, eleven "Paynes"s, eight "Julys," seven "Factors," seven "Bowlegs," six "Washingtons"s, six "Daniels"s, and six "Bruners"s.
 Many of these families also intermarried.

 To Have a Military Career